jasonbjoh/poellama/README.md

 openai.api_key = "dummy"  # any string will work

 response = openai.ChatCompletion.create(
-    model="Claude-3.5-Haiku",  # or any other supported model messages=[
+    model="Claude-3.5-Sonnet",  # Use name from models.json
+    messages=[
         {"role": "user", "content": "Hello, how are you?"}
     ],